ellysh/video-game-bots/ClickerBots/output-device-capture.md

 DC is a structure in memory.
 Developers can manipulate it only via WinAPI functions.
 Each DC contains [**Device Depended Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx) (DDB). [**Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162461%28v=vs.85%29.aspx) is in-memory representation of a drawing surface.
 All manipulations with graphic objects in the DC affects DC's bitmap.
 Therefore, the bitmap contains a result of all performed operations.

-Bitmap consist of a rectangle of pixels and meta information.
-Each pixel has two parameters: pixel's coordinates and its color.
-Compliance of these parameters are defined by two dimensional array.
-Indexes of array's element defines pixel's coordinates.
+Bitmap consists of a rectangle of pixels and meta information.
+Each pixel has two parameters: coordinates and color.
+Compliance of these parameters is defined by two dimensional array.
+Indexes of array's element define pixel's coordinates.
 Numeric value of this element defines the color code in a color-palette that is associated with this bitmap.
 The array should be processed sequentially pixel-by-pixel for analyzing the bitmap.

-When DC has been prepared for the output, it should be passed to the device specific library.
+When DC is prepared for the output, it should be passed to the device specific library.
 Vga.dll is an example of this kind of libraries for screen device.
 The library transforms DC's data to the representation of a device driver.
 It allows the driver to show screen DC's content on the display device.

 ## AutoIt Analysis Functions